Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Methodology

 where \text{dense\_score} represents the cosine similarity between the query and the chunk embedding computed by \texttt{multilingual-e5-large}, and the \text{entity\_score} represents the recall-oriented overlap between the set of query linked entities ($Q_E$) and the set of chunk linked entities ($C_E$):

 The hyperparameter $\beta$ controls the relative contribution of entity-based evidence compared to semantic similarity.

-\item \textit{RRF + Cross-Encoder Re-ranking.} To benchmark our approach against a pure semantic SOTA method, we implemented a three-stage pipeline.
-After dense retrieval and RRF fusion, the top candidates are re-scored by a transformer-based Cross-Encoder~\citep{crossencoder} (\texttt{mmarco-mMiniLMv2-L12-H384-v1}).
+\item \textit{RRF + Cross-Encoder Re-ranking}.
+This configuration explores a multi-stage refinement pipeline.
+After retrieving an initial pool of candidates via dense search and fusing them through RRF, the highest-ranking chunks are re-scored by a transformer-based Cross-Encoder~\citep{crossencoder} (namely, \texttt{mmarco-mMiniLMv2-L12-H384-v1}).
 Unlike bi-encoders (like E5), the Cross-Encoder processes the query and document simultaneously, capturing finer semantic nuances at a higher computational cost.
-For this specific configuration, to maximize initial recall before the expensive scoring step, we retrieved a larger pool of candidates (Top-50) from the vector index and selected the Top-20 final chunks after re-ranking. \end{enumerate}
+This setup tests whether adding a deep semantic layer \textit{on top} of the entity signal yields further improvements.

+\item \textit{Standalone Cross-Encoder}.
+To isolate the effect of the neural re-ranker and serve as a strict baseline for State-of-the-Art semantic retrieval without entity enhancement, we implemented a pure Cross-Encoder pipeline.
+The candidates retrieved directly by the dense vector index are re-ranked by the Cross-Encoder model, bypassing any entity-based signal or RRF fusion.
+The top candidates are then passed to the generator.
+This configuration allows us to verify whether the domain-specific entity signal adds distinct value compared to a generic, high-performance deep learning re-ranker. \end{enumerate}

 In all configurations, the progressive re-ranking across stages reduces the candidate set size, allowing the system to focus on the most promising passages for the subsequent generation phase.